 Prosecutors over the past 12 days outlined the various schemes allegedly used by Manafort to avoid paying taxes and hide bank accounts in Cyprus.

-Defense attorneys sought for their part to cast doubt on the credibility of the prosecution’s star witness, Manafort’s former trusted deputy, Rick Gates, who took deal from the government and turned against his former boss.
+Defense attorneys sought for their part to cast doubt on the credibility of the prosecution’s star witness, Manafort’s former trusted deputy, Rick Gates, who took a deal from the government and turned against his former boss.

 “This case is littered with lies,” assistant U.S. attorney Greg Andres told the jury in closing arguments on Wednesday.
 “Mr. Manafort lied and lied again.”